-You want to start off strong–create enough curiosity to spark their interest that makes them want to see more.
+You want to start strong–create enough curiosity to spark their interest that makes them want to see more.

 Do you have any relevant job titles, skills, or qualifications that are useful?

 Anything helpful that justifies how you’re going to do your job properly should be mentioned.
-Include what you can on your resume with anything professionally relevant from the past.
+Include on your resume anything professionally relevant from the past.

-With your resume objective section, rather than only talking about what you hope to accomplish (e.g. “I’m seeking a competitive, fast-paced work environment that forces me to develop my skills”), you should outline the relevant skills you’re confident in, and integrate it with how it’s going to help you achieve your goal through the new role you’re hoping to get.
+With your resume objective section, rather than only talking about what you hope to accomplish (e.g. “I’m seeking a competitive, fast-paced work environment that forces me to develop my skills”), you should outline the relevant skills you’re confident in, and integrate it with how it’s going to help you achieve your goal through the new role you’re applying for.

-If it’s unimportant or unrelatable, skip out on it unless you can put it in a way that makes sense.
-But when I say this, you shouldn’t be trying to say random BS – it needs to be logically reasonable.
+If a skill is irrelevant to the job, skip out on it unless you can put it in a way that makes sense.

 Aside from the technical obvious skills and aspects, you would need, is there anything else you can add to show the level of quality value you can deliver?
 For example, your work ethic, previous achievements, interests, and preferences, ambitions.

-Are there any words, in particular, you want to make bold?
+Are there any words, in particular, you want to stand out?
 Is the font choice and size in check and good to use and go?
 Also, is the design of this resume section clean and readable?

-But the resume objective is one of your key highlights and sections on your resume.
+The resume objective is one of your key highlights and sections on your resume.
 Therefore, the contents inside are important but so is the way it’s visually presented.
-More importantly, it shouldn’t compromise or discriminate against the other resume sections to make itself look better.
+More importantly, it shouldn’t compromise other resume sections, but rather support them.

-From this example above, it works effectively because of how subtle the applicant is talking about what they can do if they were to take on the role.
-We can see that data entry is in this candidate’s field of expertise seeing that he’s a “specialist with 5+ years experience“.
+The example above is effective because of how subtle the applicant is talking about what they can do if they were to take on the role.
+We can see that data entry is in this candidate’s field of expertise and that he’s a “specialist with 5+ years experience“.